 Before I give you his secret, let’s take a look at his mechanics.

-Here you see his perfect Single Plane Starting Position where the club aligns with the trail arm.
-His legs are straight with the lead arm visible above the trial arm.
+Here you see his perfect Single Plane Starting Position where the club aligns with the trailing arm.
+His legs are straight with the first arm visible above the trial arm.

 Top of Backswing

-Here you see Reed in a perfectly leveraged and Planed Position at the top – actually at the moment of transition.
-Notice the Trail knee stability, the club face position and the hands at shoulder height.
-We worked hard on this position to minimize the rotation so the club would plane at this position of the swing.
+Here you see Reed in an entirely leveraged and Planned Position at the top – actually at the moment of transition.
+Notice the Trail knee stability; the club faces position and the hands at shoulder height.
+We worked hard on this post to minimize the rotation so the club would plane at this position of the swing.

-Yes, this most important Moment of Truth, Impact.
-Look at Reed’s beautiful position here where his body is opening up but his trial foot is on the ground, the trail arm is bent.
+Yes, this most critical Moment of Truth, Impact.
+Look at Reed’s beautiful position here where his body is opening up, but his trial foot is on the ground, the trailing arm is bent.
 The club has returned exactly to the address plane.

-You can see in this picture that his club is perfectly back to the plane and the club-face is planed perfectly as well.
+You can see in this picture that his club is perfectly back to the plane and the clubface was planned perfectly as well.